Adithya-1508/mern-stack-application/README.md

 # mern-stack-application
 Mern Stack Social Media App
-Plese refer the master branch for the Project---->
+Please refer the master branch for the Project---->